-From your neck to your calves, this cool-down stretch routine uses static stretches to loosen up your entire body.
+From your neck to the bottom of your feet, this cool-down stretch routine uses static stretches to loosen up your entire body.
 It’s a great way to get a deep stretch after warming your muscles up with a cardio or HIIT workout.

-Try these cool-down exercises after your next workout or to do them as stand-alone exercises to stretch different muscles throughout the day!
-Remember to breathe as your stretch.
+Breathing as you stretch is important.
+It allows the body (and the mind!) to relax and helps you sink deeper into each stretch.
 I usually instruct my clients to breathe in and out through their nose while they stretch after a workout.
-This helps the body to relax and utilize the breath to calm the nervous system.
+This helps the body utilize the breath to calm the nervous system.
 However, if you’re out of breath after a cardio workout, feel free to breathe in through your nose and out through your mouth as you would during a regular workout.

 Ear to shoulder stretch